ietf-wg-cellar/ebml-specification/specification.markdown

 The GlobalParentOccurence part is interpreted as an ABNF Variable Repetition.
 The repetition amounts correspond to the amount of unspecified Parent Element levels there can be between the EBMLParentPath and the actual EBMLLastPath.

 PathMinOccurrence represents the minimum number of element path required between the EBMLParentPath and the EBMLLastPath.
 For example 0 means the EBMLLastPath can be right after the EBMLParentPath, 1 means there has to be at least an element between the EBMLParentPath and the EBMLLastPath.
-If PathMinOccurrence is not present then that EBML Element has a PathMinOccurrence value of 0.
+If PathMinOccurrence is not present then that GlobalPlaceholder has a PathMinOccurrence value of 0.

 PathMaxOccurrence represents the maximum number of element path possible between the EBMLParentPath and the EBMLLastPath.
-It cannot have the value 0 as it would be the Global Element can only be found right after the EBMLParentPath, in which case it's not a Global Element anymore and GlobalPlaceholder MUST NOT be specified.
+It cannot have the value 0 as it would mean the EBMLLastPath can only be found right after the EBMLParentPath, in which case it's not a Global Element anymore and a GlobalPlaceholder MUST NOT be used.
 If PathMaxOccurrence is not present then there is no upper bound for the permitted number of occurrences of element path possible between the EBMLParentPath and the EBMLLastPath.

 #### id